 What is the best time of the day to have a webinar?

 In most cases, though, scheduling a webinar is not as simple as selecting a time slot out of these picks.
+It's best to use appointment scheduling software to be inclusive to everyone and automate the scheduling process.
 If your target audience is spread across several time zones, even several countries, the task of picking the best time to do a webinar becomes complicated.
 The best approach to solving this dilemma is picking a time of the day that would include most of your audience in one of the above time slots.

 What else should you consider when choosing the best time to have a webinar?